 After a stroke, people can regain a sense of power by helping to take care of themselves.
 Many can learn ways to manage a lack of bowel and bladder control.
 And using impaired arms and legs to bathe and dress helps regain muscle strength.
 In fact, daily use of affected hands often helps bring back function.
-As the function improves, the person should get as much encouragement as possible to use the affected side as part of an effective recovery.
+As the function improves, encourage the person as much as possible to use the affected side as part of an effective recovery.

 A stroke may affect your loved one’s bladder and bowel control.
 The problem may seem worse if he or she can’t walk to the bathroom alone or ask for help.
 Nurses can help you both find a way to manage the problem.
 They may suggest:

 Taking the person to the toilet at set times.
 You might try every 2 hours to 3 hours.